lightning/bolts/02-peer-protocol.md

-A sending node MUST set `per-commitment-secret` to the secret used to generate keys for the previous commitment transaction, and must set `next-key-offset` and `next-revocation-halfkey` to the values for its next commitment transaction.
+A sending node MUST set `per-commitment-secret` to the secret used to generate keys for the previous commitment transaction, MUST set `next-per-commitment-point` to the values for its next commitment transaction, and MUST set `padding` to all zeroes.

-A receiving node MUST check that `per-commitment-secret` generates the previous `key-offset` and `revocation-halfkey`, and MUST fail if it does not.
+A receiving node MUST check that `per-commitment-secret` generates the previous `per-commitment-point`, and MUST fail if it does not.
+A receiving node MUST ignore the value of `padding`.
 A receiving node MAY fail if the `per-commitment-secret` was not generated by the protocol in [BOLT #3](03-transactions.md#per-commitment-secret-requirements).

 A receiving node MUST fail the channel if any htlc-timeout-signature is not valid, or if num-htlc-timeout is not equal to the number of outputs in the sending node's commitment transaction corresponding to HTLCs offered be the sending node.